ViperX7/SubstitutionDecoders/README.md

 ## Acknowledgments

-* Inspiration : In many CTFs competetion caesar chiper is used.
-It's useful to have an easy to use option
+* Inspiration : In many CTFs competetion caesar cipher is used.
+It's useful to have an easy to use tool that gets the job done.